rocketpowerkille/PClub_Secretary_Task2/README.md

 Used nikto to scan the website and also find any sub-domains which could be of use.

-tried sqlmap and burpsuite and still did not get anything(elaborate more on this)
+tried automated injections using sqlmap and checking traffic using burpsuite and still did not get anything

 By now I had already found the reddit account used in the OSINT challenge and was busy doing steg and connecting those numbers with rowing statistics and anything that I really saw related to rowing which wasted quite a lot of time.